minarul24/programming_practice/README.md

 # programming_practice

-The Repository consists of programming practice problems
+The repository consists of programming practice problems